 - Low Pathogenic Avian Influenza (LPAI): causing generally a mild disease, may easily go undetected

-Between November 2014 and the end of February 2015 HPAI of the subtype H5N8 was detected in poultry, captive and wild birds in Germany, The Netherlands, the United Kingdom, Italy and in Hungary.
-In 2015 HPAI of the subtype H5N1 (the ‘Asian strain’) was detected in poultry and wild birds in Bulgaria, while in Romania this virus was found in wild birds only.
+In July 2015 HPAI of the subtype H7N7 was detected in poultry holdings in the United Kingdom and in Germany.From November 2014 to February 2015 HPAI of the subtype H5N8 was detected in poultry, captive and wild birds in Germany, The Netherlands, the United Kingdom, Italy and in Hungary.
+In March 2015 HPAI of the subtype H5N1 (the ‘Asian strain’) was detected in poultry and wild birds in Bulgaria, while in Romania this virus was found in wild birds only.

 All affected Member States have immediately taken measures according to EU legislation on the control of avian influenza ( Council Directive 2005/94/EC).